alexjh/scf-wiki/How-to-Install-SCF.md

       --filename="kube/cf/bosh-task/acceptance-tests.yml"
    ```

-* Vlad used an alternate script for SCF on CaaSP.
-Main difference in the configuration are domain, ip address and storageclass.
-Related to that his code also contains additional commands to generate and feed CEPH secrets into the kube, for use by the storageclass
+* There are some slight changes when running SCF on CaaSP.
+Main difference in the configuration are domain, ip address, and storageclass.
+Related to that, there are additional commands to generate and feed CEPH secrets into the kube, for use by the storageclass:
    ```
    cat > scf-config-values.yaml <<END
    env: